Dullat/React-jobs/README.md

-# React + Vite
+# Used React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+it is a job listing webApp allow Developers and Companies to show, browse, add, edit and delete jobs

+**_used:_**

+- React
+- Vite
+- json server
+- React-Router

+as it is using a local server so no live preview is avalable